websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-fragments/using-display-page-templates/publishing-content-with-display-pages.md

-# Displaying Content on Display Pages
+# Publishing Content With Display Pages

 Follow these steps to display your content on a Display Page: